Spring Garden Revival

 Storm Debris Management & Emergency Response Coordination with Maynard

-Severe weather events in Maynard, such as Nor’easters, hurricanes, and ice storms, require coordinated emergency debris management.
-The DPW announces emergency collection schedules and may open temporary drop-off sites.
-Residents must separate organic brush from construction debris and place items curbside without blocking streets.
-Priority is given to emergency routes and major thoroughfares.
-For major disasters, FEMA documentation and temporary debris storage may be required.
-Public safety is ensured through traffic control, barricades, and coordination with the Police and Fire Departments.
-For emergency updates, contact:
+Severe weather events in Maynard, such as Nor’easters, hurricanes, and ice storms, require coordinated storm debris management.
+The town issues emergency collection announcements and may extend yard waste hours or open temporary drop-off sites.
+Residents should separate organic brush from construction debris and place materials curbside without blocking streets.
+Priority is given to clearing emergency routes and major thoroughfares.
+For major disasters, documentation is required for FEMA assistance, and temporary debris storage sites may be established.
+Public safety is ensured through traffic control, barricades, and coordination with utility companies for power line clearance.
+For emergency procedures, contact:

 Maynard Police Department